Mr-Youssef-Sherif/Gold-Price-Tracker/README.md

 Contributions to the Gold Price Seeker project are welcome!
 If you have suggestions for improvements or new features, feel free to fork the repository, make your changes, and submit a pull request.

+## Contact

+For any inquiries or assistance, you can reach out to the author, Youssef Sherif, via email at mister.youssef.sherif@gmail.com.

 ## License

 This project is available under the GNU License.
 Feel free to use, modify, and distribute the code as you see fit.